Scenic USA - Nevada

 Stokes Castle Sunset photo by Jim Hug - Exploring Nevada.com

 With discovery of the Comstock Load, one of the richest mines on Earth, it's no surprise that the Silver State attracted more than its share of prospectors and entrepreneurs.
-Here in central Nevada, the silver rush was humorously suggested to have started by a Pony Express rider that kicked over a rock.
-Named after the famous town in Texas, Austin's population quickly grew to 10,000 people, all hoping to make a fortune.
+Here in central Nevada, the silver rush was humorously suggested to have been started by a Pony Express rider that kicked over a rock.
+Named after the famous Texas town, Austin's population quickly grew to 10,000 people, all hoping to make a fortune.
 Anson Phelps Stokes, railway magnate, mine developer and member of a prominent eastern family, moved to Austin in the early 1860s.
 Stokes went on to restart the Manhattan silver mine, bought the rights to the Nevada Central Railroad, and invested heavily in the Austin-Manhattan Tunnel.
-His legacy includes 25 years of losses, fraud, embezzlement, bankruptcy, and the Stokes Castle.
+His legacy includes 25 years of financial losses, fraud, embezzlement, bankruptcy and the Stokes Castle.